translate/pootle/docs/server/database_migration.rst

    upgrading Pootle.

-Using :command:`dumpdata` and :command:`loaddata` commands to migrate between databases is no longer supported.
+Using :djadmin:`dumpdata` and :djadmin:`loaddata` commands to migrate between databases is no longer supported.

 The MySQL MyISAM backend is no longer supported.
 Use `InnoDB